Nura-RB/Ecommerce-with-Django-and-Vue/README.md

 It is an ecommerce website with database, cart, user-authentication

-Used SQLite, Vue js, Python ORM
+Used SQLite, Vue js, Python Django ORM